section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 ### Further your understanding

 - Explore the JavaFX community found [here](https://openjfx.io/ "JavaFX website").
  This site is for some of the latest JavaFX projects.
 These are interesting and promising due to their trends.
 - Try using some JavaFX libraries for other projects.
-Such include scientific calculators, modelers, and games.
+Such include scientific calculators, modellers, and games.

 ### References